OCR-D/gt-repo-template/README.md

-# 🔑 What does this repo template offer for You?
+# 🔑 What must they do?

 A template for the creation of a ground truth repo with the following functions and features:
    - help for the creation of metadata for the Ground Truth Repo